 Anti-inflammatory effects are thought to result through a variety of pathways reducing the cascade of cytokine production and including actions related to an increase in lysosome pH.
 This causes:

 These lysosomotropic effects occur in macrophages, dendritic cells, and lymphocytes.
-Hydroxychloroquine has a two-fold effect on T cells.
+Hydroxychloroquine has a two-fold impact on T cells.
 It inhibits CD4 T-cell stimulation, but also promotes CD8 T-cell stimulation.
 The combined effect is a beneficial action in autoimmunity without a penalty of increased opportunistic infections.

 Antiproliferative and immunomodulatory effects are mediated by decreasing lymphocyte proliferation, interference with natural killer cell activity, and possibly the alteration of auto-antibody production.